great-expectations/great_expectations/docs/guides/setup/installation/local.md

 ### 1. Check Python version

-First, check that you have Python 3 with pip installed.
+First, check that you have Python 3 installed.
 You can check your version of Python by running:

 ```bash
 python --version